-That said, the Russian weather in the Summertime varies from year to year, but generally it's warm with temperatures between 18°C/64°F and 25°C/77°F. July and August are considered the hottest and wettest months (80% humidity), though from the middle of August onwards you will start to feel cooler and see more frequent rain showers.
+The weather in the summertime varies from year to year, but generally, it's warm with temperatures between 18°C/64°F and 25°C/77°F. July and August are considered the hottest and wettest months (80% humidity), though from the middle of August onwards you will start to feel cooler and see more frequent rain showers.

 In fact, even when the weather in St Petersburg is really hot and dry, there is almost always a chance of rain!
 There is 550-600 mm of precipitation a year, most of it in August.
 So don't forget to take your umbrella with you.☺